 SKY SOLDIERS: KEEPING AMERICAN SOLDIER STORIES ALIVE AND WELL

-Lee is a member of the Sky Soldiers of the Army Aviation Heritage Foundation.
+Lee is a member of the Sky Soldiers of the Army Aviation Heritage Foundation in Henry County, GA.
 Comprised of retired and ex-military soldiers, they bring history to life while providing a once in a lifetime adventure for some and closure for others.

 During my visit, I listen to many stories of others that have flown with the Sky Soldiers.

-A widow whose husband flew in Vietnam, a terminally ill veteran having a last wish fulfilled.
+A widow whose husband flew in Vietnam, a terminally ill veteran having the last wish fulfilled.
 To funeral flyovers.

 The stories are plentiful and I know that what these men and women are doing is not something to be taken lightly.